ngtcp2/ngtcp2/README.rst

 After successful build, the client and server executable should be found under examples directory.

+examples/client has ``-i`` option to read data from stdin, and send them as STREAM data to server.  examples/server responds them with some modification.

+Both program have ``--tx-loss`` and ``--rx-loss`` to simulate packet loss.

 .. code-block:: text

     $ examples/client 127.0.0.1 3000